CEA-COSMIC/pysap/docs/source/installation.rst

   :class: margin

-  These options can also be invoked when installing with pip using the ``--install-option="<OPTION>"`` option. e.g.:
+  These options can also be invoked when installing with pip using the ``--install-option="<OPTION>"`` option.
+For example,

   .. code-block:: bash

     pip install . --install-option="--noplugins"

-  However, this will disable the use of wheels and make take significantly longer to build all of the dependencies.
-Therefore, when installing PySAP this way it is recommended to pre-install all the required dependencies or use the Conda environment provided.
+  However, this will disable the use of wheels and may take significantly longer to build all of the dependencies.
+Therefore, when installing PySAP this way, it is recommended to pre-install all the required dependencies or use the Conda environment provided.

 The following options can be passed when running ``python setup.py install``: